N3ar/REVelry/presentations.md

 - Fuzzware: Using Precise MMIO Modeling for Effective Firmware Fuzzing
 - BugsBunny: Hopping to RTL Targets with a Directed Hardware-Design Fuzzer
 - Mitigating Information Leakage Vulnerabilities with Type-based Data Isolation
+- An Analysis of Speculative Type Confusion Vulnerabilities in the Wild

 ## Past Presentation
 Past presentation slides can be found in the `past-presentations` directory and follow the pattern YYYYMMDD-Title.ppt